sees9730/CubeSatMissionPlanner/docs/targets.rst

 -----------------------------------

 * **Target Name and Pointing ID**: Each target has a name (identifier) and a pointing ID.
-  * For targets requiring observation from multiple angles, the same target name can have multiple entries with different pointing IDs.
+  - For targets requiring observation from multiple angles, the same target name can have multiple entries with different pointing IDs.
-  * For targets with a single observation angle, a single pointing ID (e.g., "1" or "A") is used.
+  - For targets with a single observation angle, a single pointing ID (e.g., "1" or "A") is used.

 * **Celestial Coordinates**: Specified in the equatorial coordinate system:
-  * **Right Ascension**: Given in hours (HH), minutes (MM), and seconds (SS)
+  - **Right Ascension**: Given in hours (HH), minutes (MM), and seconds (SS)
-  * **Declination**: Given in degrees (dd), minutes (mm), and seconds (ss)
+  - **Declination**: Given in degrees (dd), minutes (mm), and seconds (ss)
-  * These coordinates precisely define the target's position in the sky
+  - These coordinates precisely define the target's position in the sky.
+More accurate coordinates lead to better observation planning

 * **Rotation Angle**: Defines the orientation of the instrument relative to the target
-  * Important for spectrographic observations or specific instrument alignments
+  - Important for spectrographic observations or specific instrument alignments
-  * Measured in degrees (0-360°)
+  - Measured in degrees (0-360°)

 * **Base Priority**: A numerical value determining the target's importance
-  * Higher values indicate higher priority for scheduling
+  - **Lower values indicate higher priority for scheduling**
-  * Used in the scheduling algorithm to resolve conflicts when multiple targets are visible
+  - Used in the scheduling algorithm to resolve conflicts when multiple targets are visible

 * **Survey Association**: Each target must belong to a survey
-  * Links the target to specific observation parameters defined in the Survey worksheet
+  - Links the target to specific observation parameters defined in the :ref:`survey_info_section`
-  * Determines exposure time, observation mode, and other parameters
+  - Determines exposure time, observation mode, and other parameters

 Example Target Entry:
 ------------------